Tag Archives: Kubernetes

 5 October 2022

 Pritunl is a VPN server with a bunch of advanced security and access control features.
 In fact, it is just a wrapper over OpenVPN, adding such Access Control Lists to it in the form of Organizations, users, and routes.
-The task is to deploy a Pritunl test instance in Kubernetesб so we can take a… Read More »
+The task is to deploy a Pritunl test instance in Kubernetesб so we can take a closer… Read More »